-Leftovers are delicious the next day and this keeps perfectly in the fridge for 4-5 days.
+Leftovers keep perfectly covered in the fridge for 4-5 days.
 You can reheat it on the stovetop or in the microwave.
 You can also freeze it if you want to keep it for longer.

 - If you like a bit of spiciness in your food then our vegan kung pao tofu is right up your street.